 DP requirements: 80% attendance record and completion of all tasks and assignments.
-Assessment: 8000 word essay or equivalent.

-EDN55218 LITERACY AT WORK & IN ADULT EDUCATION
+EDN5521S LITERACY AT WORK & IN ADULT EDUCATION

-Convener: Associate Professor C Kell
+30 NQF credits at HEQSF level 9 Convener: Associate Professor C Kell

 The focus of the course is on an engagement with research on adults and literacy practices in everyday activities and in institutional settings.
 Literacy and work in the context of changing workplaces and adult literacy teaching in educational settings are examined.
 The approach to the study of literacy activities in everyday activities and in institutional contexts is used to inform an analysis of literacy approaches in adult educational contexts and the study of workplaces as sites of textual practices of particular kinds, with both globally shaped and locally constructed dimensions and assemblages.
 It enquires as to what is going on in workplaces as regards changes, education and literacy; and how reading and writing are thought about and taught in various adult educational settings with what kinds of outcomes.